kaelzhang/egg-next-pages/README.md

 # egg-ssr-pages

-Create [roe](https://github.com/kaelzhang/roe)/[egg](https://npmjs.org/package/egg) route definitions to host server-side rendered pages by using [next](https://npmjs.org/package/next)
+Create [roe](https://github.com/kaelzhang/roe)/[egg](https://npmjs.org/package/egg) route definitions to host server-side rendered pages by using [next](https://npmjs.org/package/next) or others.

-By using this module, your roe/egg application should has a `next` property on the instance.
+By using `next`(the default renderer) as the renderer, your roe/egg application should has a `next` property on the instance.

 ## Install